 Recombination, selection and population history effects on the distribution of runs of homozygosity (ROH) in red deer (Cervus elaphus)

-Hewett, A.M. , Pemberton, J. , Johnston, S. , and Stoffel, M.   Institute of Evolutionary Biology, University of Edinburgh, EH9 3FL, United Kingdom
+Hewett, A.M. , Pemberton, J.M. , Johnston, S. E. , and Stoffel, M A..
+Institute of Evolutionary Biology, School of Biological Sciences, University of Edinburgh, EH9 3FL, United Kingdom

+Abstract

 Introduction

-The inheritance of two genomic segments that are identical by descent resultant from an inbreeding event of related parents can generate runs of homozygosity (ROH) in their offspring.
-With increased availability of high density genomic data such as SNP-chips and full sequence data, in recent years the use of ROH in research has increased exponentially (Curik, Ferenčaković, and Sölkner 2014; Pryce et al. 2014).
-Previous studies have shown that the length, abundance and genomic location of ROHs varies considerably in a population and can be affected by a number of related processes, including: selection, recombination, and population history (Kardos, Qvarnstrom, and Ellegren 2017).
-Firstly, an allele under strong positive selection is expected to increase in incidence in the population which may result in increased homozygosity at the site and eventually lead to an area where ROH are common in the population.
+The inheritance of two genomic segments that are identical by descent resultant from mating of related parents can generate runs of homozygosity (ROH) in their offspring.
+With increased availability of high density genomic data due to SNP-chips and whole genome sequencing , in recent years the study of ROH in research has increased exponentially (Curik, Ferenčaković, and Sölkner 2014; Pryce et al. 2014).
+Previous studies have shown that the length, abundance and genomic location of ROHs varies considerably in a population and can be affected by a number of related processes, including selection, recombination, and population history (Kardos, Qvarnstrom, and Ellegren 2017).
+Firstly, an allele under strong positive selection is expected to increase in incidence in the population which may result in increased homozygosity at the site and eventually lead to area region where ROH are common in the population.
 This concept has been widely used to identify signatures of selection in artificially selected organisms (refs).
 By searching for areas in the genome where ROH are unusually common, often called ROH hotspots or ROH islands, it is possible to identify genomic regions of interest and even identify genes under selection.
 For example, genes associated with lactation and milk yield have been found to be present in dairy cattle, in regions where more than 50% of the population harboured a ROH (Peripolli et al. 2018).
 Once identified these regions can then be used to aid genetic improvement of livestock.

-ROH size and position has also been shown to correlate with recombination rate.
-Recombination rate can vary within and between chromosomes and previous studies show that ROH hotspots tend to be sites of lower recombination rate (Pemberton et al. 2012; Johnston et al. 2017; Kawakami et al. 2014).
+ROH size and position have also been shown to correlate with recombination rate.
+Recombination rate varies within and between chromosomes, and previous studies have shown that ROH hotspots tend to be sites of lower recombination rate (Pemberton et al. 2012; Johnston et al. 2017; Kawakami et al. 2014).
 In low recombination regions with high linkage disequilibrium long haplotypes are rarely broken up through meiosis, meaning they are more likely to come together in a ROH and form a ROH hotspot.
-Equally, in high recombination regions, long haplotypes are broken down, resulting in fewer and shorter ROH.
+Conversly, in high recombination regions, long haplotypes are broken down, resulting in fewer and shorter ROH.
 However, selection and recombination rate should not be thought of as mutually exclusive.
 Selection may interact with recombination rate to influence ROH distribution (Kardos, Qvarnstrom, and Ellegren 2017).
-Selection can reduce genetic variation and Ne at closely linked loci (called genetic hitchhiking or a selective sweep), and the extent to which is dependent on the selection coefficient and local recombination rate (Charlesworth 2009).
-As such, in an area of low recombination rate, a site under positive selection is more likely to have an extended region of linked loci, which may then result in a ROH.
+Selection can reduce genetic variation and Ne at closely linked loci (called genetic hitchhiking or a selective sweep), with the extent dependent on the selection coefficient and local recombination rate (Charlesworth 2009).
+As such, in an area of low recombination, a site under positive selection is more likely to have an extended region of linked loci, which may result in a ROH.
 Therefore, both selection and recombination rate may be influencing the formation of a ROH hotspot.